-- 512 MB of physical RAM - The following table gives the swap space requirement in terms of available RAM.
+- 512 MB of physical RAM - The following table describes the relationship between installed RAM and the configured swap space requirement.

-Available RAM Swap Space Required
+RAM Swap Space Required

-Up to 256 MB 3 times the size of RAM
+Up to 512 MB 2 times the size of RAM

 Between 257 MB and 512 MB 2 times the size of RAM

 Between 513 MB and 726 MB 1.5 times the size of RAM

 More than 726 MB 0.75 times the size of RAM

-■ The minimum client installation TMP space required is 115 MB.
+■ The minimum client install TMP space required is 115 MB.
 The minimum disk space requirement in the /tmp directory depends on the installation type you have selected.
 The following table lists the minimum disk space requirements for the /tmp directory in each type of installation.